Andrew Henderson

 The number of remote workers spiked over the past few years.
 Location-independent business owners and employees are making the best out of the nomad life.

-A good chunk of these remote workers have this misconception: because they’re always traveling around from one country to the other, they don’t need to file tax returns and pay taxes.
+A good chunk of these remote workers have the misconception that because they’re always traveling around from one country to the other, they don’t need to file tax returns and pay taxes.

 What they don’t know is that they might end up doubling their tax burden.